-By June it was possible for our usual gardening team to return safely, so Mary and Derek (pictured) were able to take over again and began readying the gardens for reopening.
+By June it was possible for the usual gardening team to return safely, so Mary and Derek (pictured) were able to take over again and began readying the gardens for reopening.
 And our cleaners were out in force to prepare the building for a visit from our main teacher, Lama Jama Thaye, during the first week in July.
 Lama Jampa held over 60 interviews with students over a 4 day period – all in a carefully managed socially distanced way.

 The configuration of the building makes it difficult for us to safely open up for classes for a while, but we are exploring how we can manage social distancing for small events and activities and we hope to publish a programme for the autumn soon.
 Between now and September, we are hoping to begin bringing back some of the regular pujas, with some people able to attend in person.
 When this does happen, we will continue to Zoom pujas, so those people unable to attend – either because numbers are still restricted, or people are continuing to shield or simply because they live far away – can continue to join in.